MicrosoftDocs/win32/desktop-src/DevNotes/wm-ctlcolor-.md

-﻿---
+---
-Description: 'The WM\_CTLCOLOR message is used in 16-bit versions of Windows to change the color scheme of list boxes, the list boxes of combo boxes, message boxes, button controls, edit controls, static controls, and dialog boxes.Note  For information related to this message and 32-bit versions of Windows, see Remarks. ' ms.assetid: 'e654cf48-550f-4210-9952-20470b9a397a'
+Description: The WM\_CTLCOLOR message is used in 16-bit versions of Windows to change the color scheme of list boxes, the list boxes of combo boxes, message boxes, button controls, edit controls, static controls, and dialog boxes.Note  For information related to this message and 32-bit versions of Windows, see Remarks. ms.assetid: e654cf48-550f-4210-9952-20470b9a397a
-title: 'WM\_CTLCOLOR message'
+title: WM\_CTLCOLOR message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WM\_CTLCOLOR message